yasuyuky/autocomplete-clang/README.md

 ![Screenshot for how autocomplete works](https://raw.githubusercontent.com/yasuyuky/autocomplete-clang/DocumentImage/images/autocomplete-clang.gif)

-This package is currently experimental state.
+This package is currently in an experimental state.

 ## Features